mkroselu/Deep-Learning/README.md

 ## Assessment

 Congratulations on going through today's course!
-Hopefully, you've learned some valuable skills along the wayand had fun doing it.
+Hopefully, you've learned some valuable skills along the way and had fun doing it.
 Now it's time to put those skills to the test.
-In this assessment, you will train a new modelthat is able to recognize fresh and rotten fruit.
+In this assessment, you will train a new model that is able to recognize fresh and rotten fruit.
 You will need to get the model to a validation accuracy of 92% in order to pass the assessment, though we challenge you to do even better if you can.
 You will have to use the skills that you learned in the previous exercises.
-Specifically, we suggest using some combination of transferlearning, data augmentation, and fine tuning.
+Specifically, we suggest using some combination of transfer learning, data augmentation, and fine tuning.
 Once you have trained the model to be at least 92% accurate onthe validation dataset, save your model, and then assess its accuracy.
 Let's get started!

 ## The Dataset

 In this exercise, you will train a model to recognize fresh and rotten fruits.
 The dataset comes from Kaggle (https://www.kaggle.com/sriramr/fruits-fresh-and-rotten-for-classification), a great place to go if you're interested in starting a project after this class.
 The dataset structure is in the data/fruits folder.
 There are 6 categoriesof fruits: fresh apples, fresh oranges, fresh bananas, rotten apples, rotten oranges, and rotten bananas.
 This will mean that your model will require an output layer of 6 neurons to do the categorization successfully.
 You'll also need to compile the model with categorical_crossentropy, as we have more than two categories.

 ## Load ImageNet Base Model